 Do you warm up prior to exercise?
 Be honest.
 Walking out of the locker room and onto the gym floor does not count.
 Do you spend 5 to 15 minutes slowly revving your body up?
 If I had to guess, I’d say most people don’t bother to warm up.
 Showing up to the gym is half the battle.
 The other half requires some strategic planning if you want to get the most out of your training sessions.
 There are a lot of benefits to warming up but perhaps the least known is its ability to prepare your body for fat burning.

-Picture this: You get out of bed, eat breakfast and go the gym.
+Picture this: You get out of bed, eat breakfast and go to the gym.
 You forgo a warm-up and jump right into a set of squats.
 Your body says, “Holy cow, what the heck are you doing?!”.
-In this alarm state, your brain chooses to go with the most readily available energy source, sugar.
+In this alarm state, your brain chooses to go with the most readily available energy source, sugar (glucose).
 The more gradually you bring up your body temperature and heart rate the greater amounts of fat will be used as fuel.
 Asking the body to perform at a high rate without properly warming up will increase the likelihood you’ll get most of your energy from sugars.